filipernogueira/react-personal-website/README.md

 This repo contains my personal website, built using React with TypeScript and Vite.
 You can use it as a template for your own portfolio website.
 Follow the setup steps below to customize it with your information.

-You can check my website here: "enter link"
+You can check my website [Here](https://filipernogueira.github.io/react-personal-website/).

 ## Setup